 IMPACT (ISK Meetings for Professional Action, Collaboration and Training) Wednesdays are an opportunity for ISK teachers to collaborate within various professional learning groups to grow professionally and to collaborate together to enhance our planning, teaching and assessment of student learning.
-Students are dismissed at 1:25 pm and IMPACT sessions begin at 2:00 and end at 3:30.
-This time also provides consistent opportunities for students to engage in regular, meaningful community service projects.

 - Improve student learning

 - Increase professional conversations between ISK faculty members

 - Effectively implement school improvement initiatives through collaboration

 The Teaching and Learning Center organizes for a wide variety of expert professional learning consultants to work with teachers and assistants at ISK.
 These events are planned in line with ISK's Mission, Vision, Educational Aims and the current strategic plan.
 Recent examples of such offerings include

 - Sensory Integration

 - Leadership Training with Chris Jansen and Kevin Bartlett